ericminikel/cureffi/_posts/2017-01-10-food-and-drug-law-06.markdown

 The "intent-to-treat" population refers to all people who were initially randomized, even if they failed to comply with the treatment regimen, didn't end up taking the drug or at least not in the dose they were supposed to, and thus could not possibly exhibit a benefit of the drug.
 FDA requires that the statistical analyses submitted to it for approval be based on "intent-to-treat," so non-compliance can significantly water down the observed efficacy and thus the case for approval.

 For antidotes or treatments for chemical toxins, biological agents, or radiation (anything from snake venom to bioterrorism), FDA can allow approval based solely on animal studies, without any human clinical trials.
 The rationale is that you could only study the thing by exposing people to the harmful agent in the first place, which would be unethical.
-(I'm not sure when/how this applies, as there certainly *are* human trials on people who've been exposed to something harmful: see [intravenous milk thistle for *Amanitas* mushroom poisoning](http://cenblog.org/terra-sigillata/2011/11/03/intravenous-milk-thistle-for-mushroom-poisoning/) and the *Ebola &Ccedil; Suffit!* study [[Henao-Restrepo 2016]]).
+(I'm not sure when/how this applies, as there certainly *are* human trials on people who've been exposed to something harmful: see [intravenous milk thistle for *Amanitas* mushroom poisoning](http://cenblog.org/terra-sigillata/2011/11/03/intravenous-milk-thistle-for-mushroom-poisoning/) and the *Ebola &Ccedil;a Suffit!* vaccine study [[Henao-Restrepo 2016]]).

 Financial conflicts of interest (including working or consulting for pharma companies) are considered a bar to participation in an Advisory Committee, though FDA can grant waivers as long as it publicly discloses them.
 There have been various controversies and [reform proposals](https://www.statnews.com/2016/12/06/fda-drug-approvals-improvement/) regarding the conflict of interest policy.